 Conclusion

-Q. How many PHP workers do I need ?
+Q. How many PHP workers do I need?

+A: Generally, sites with essentially static content do not require numerous PHP workers.
 For bigger websites with more dynamic functionality, 4 PHP workers are a good beginning point.
 However, this may change according to the site’s special set of themes, plugins, database queries, and cached-to-uncached ratio.
+Luckily, hosts like Cloudways offer up to 6000 PHP workers, freeing you from all such worries.

 Shahzeb Ahmed